 You shouldn't run your smoke unit without fluid.
 Doing so can cause overheating and reduce the performance and/or life of the unit.
-If you wish to operate your engine without smoke, turn the smoke unit off.
-Do not let the smoke unit go dry with the smoke unit turned on.
-Of course, we recommend using only M.T.H.
-ProtoSmoke fluid.
+Of course, we recommend using only MTH ProtoSmoke fluid.
 Super Smoke and LVTS brands also work fine.

-Removal/Installation of Drive Wheel Sets -
+Removal/Installation of Drive Wheel Sets

-Your M.T.H.
-HO Steamer comes from the factory with a set of traction tire equipped drive wheels installed and an alternate set without traction tires available separately in the box.
+Your Gs4/Gs6 comes from the factory with traction tire equipped drive wheels installed and an alternate set without traction tires available separately in the box.
 The traction tires provide exceptional pulling power on grades and through curves but should you prefer the traditional appearance of steel drive wheels, the alternate set can be easily installed by following the steps below.

-First, position the engine upside down in a foam cradle or other soft surface, while being careful of the small details on the boiler.
-Using the 3mm nut driver tool we provided in the box, carefully remove the drive rod screws (2) on the 3rd set of drive wheels.
+First, position the engine upside down in a foam cradle or other soft surface.
+Using the 3mm nut driver tool we provided in the box, carefully remove the drive rod screws (2) on the rear set of drive wheels.
 There's one on each side.